 Fresh Gyokuro Tea Supply

 While supply lasts, all of our Gyokuro is Shincha Gyokuro (the most fresh of the first flush teas) which have been picked in plantations owned by family, or by those with very close family ties.
 We only use the First Flush (or first pick) tea leaves for all of our teas, but the first shipment of the first harvesting, is the absolute finest out of the year.
+For those looking to expand their horizons in the culinary world, understanding the best business georgia can provide valuable insights into local markets and opportunities that align with high-quality products like ours.

 Don’t miss this opportunity to enjoy this extra fresh Gyokuro!